How Much Does a Pharmacy Technician Make a Year?

 • Work can be repetitive For many pharmacy techs, there isn’t much variety in their job duties.
 They fill prescriptions, enter data, help customers, and answer phone calls, which could become monotonous over time.

-• Customers can occasionally be difficult Some customers may be distressed and, as a result, interactions may sometimes be challenging.
-In addition, customers may get upset if their insurance doesn’t cover their prescription or it isn’t ready when they come in.
+• Customers can occasionally be difficult Some customers may be distressed and, as a result, interactions with them may sometimes be challenging.
+In addition, customers may get upset if their insurance doesn’t cover their prescription or if it isn’t ready when they come in.

 • Work environment can be stressful Pharmacies can get busy and techs often need to handle a high customer load in a fast-paced environment.
 In addition, techs are under pressure to help fill and label each prescription accurately, since errors can cause people to have negative reactions.